-Unfortunately, the beast has another side, and there were comments asking, among other things, why she had to let the world know, why she couldn’t just suck it up, and why she didn’t just do it.
-Others, in their attempt to cheer her up, told her that suicide was only for cowards, and not for strong people.
-At this time, I don’t know what has happened to her, I hope that she found the peace of mind to not go through with it.
-It did show however, that many don’t get exactly what causes someone to even go near that dark place.
+Unfortunately the beast has another side, and there were comments asking, among other things, why she had to let the world know, why she couldn’t just suck it up, and why she didn’t just do it.
+Others, in their attempt to cheer her up, told her that suicide was only for cowards…not for strong people.
+As of now, I don’t know what has happened to her, I hope that she found the peace of mind to not go through with it.
+It did show however, that many don’t get what causes someone to even go near that dark place.

-A few years ago, someone I knew and cared for went throught that same process.
-He was joyful boy who loved to laugh, play and loved music.
+A few years ago, someone whom I knew and cared for went through that same process.
+He was joyful boy who loved music, who loved to laugh, who (it seemed) loved life.
 As life tends to go, we drifted apart as parents moved but met up again in the village many years later.
 Without skipping a beat, it was like we were kids again.
 He had grown into a young man who was the joyful, active person that many aspired to be.
 There was a loneliness though, that none of us could see.

 Unfortunately for him, there would be no intervention and the loneliness would eventually overcome him.
 I cannot imagine the grief that flooded his immediate family.
 In the aftermath of the shock and grief, I sat and listened as my dad and his dad talked about what had just happened.
 In very few words I heard his father and I saw why this loneliness was so deadly.
 “Tu vinaka sara tu ga na yagona…..io…sa ramusu ga na yalona”(His body was fine, but his spirit had broken).
 Sadly, no one knew.
 It makes it even more painful when you realize that someone everybody loved and cared for, had to go through something so dark, all alone.
 Compounding the pain was the fact that a slight change could have altered the path forever.
 The friend who sat with him for the last few hours joking and laughing, oblivious to what was about to happen.
 The neighbor who saw his light on and was going to pop in to see if he had a few bottles to wash down.
 The other neighbor who wanted to borrow the stereo but heard it playing so he decided against it.
 Everyone shared that pain, that anger, and their love for him made it even more painful.
 No one knew that he felt alone.